OwenShepherd/rustlings-solved/README.md

 Please go to the appropriate branch or tag for the solutions to a particular version.
 E.g. for 5.4.0 solutions, travel to 5.4.0-solved, and look in the `rustlings/exercises/` directory.

+If you have your own solutions, or have solved newer versions of rustlings, please feel free to
+reach out to contribute.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!